DfX-NYUAD/Trojan-Insertion-versus-Layout-Defenses/README.md

 3)	For the new subfolder(s), put the design files you want to have evaluated.
 You must put both the DEF file and the Verilog netlist file.
 You must only put 1 DEF and 1 Verilog file in each subfolder -- use separate subfolders for multiple runs.
 The naming of the DEF and Verilog files does not matter.

-	To get started, you could reproduce the results documented in our TCHES paper.
+	To get started, you could reproduce the results documented in our TCHES paper listed in [Context](#context).
 Toward that end, you want to obtain the best results from the external link given in
 	[Content](#content).
 Even before that, you could just run the benchmark design files as is, to obtain the baseline references.
-Continuing the example, you would want to to:
+Continuing the above example, you would want to to:
 	`cp benchmarks/_release/_final/sha256/design.{def,v} data/AIC/CUEDA/sha256/downloads/run_001/`

 	As indicated, you can arrange multiple runs at once.
 For example, to run all benchmarks for baseline evaluation, you could do: